 How to Use This Interactive Circle of Fifths

-This "living" Circle of Fifths is designed to make these concepts tangible.
-Here’s how to use it:
+This “living” Circle of Fifths is built to make the concepts tangible.
+Here is how to use it.

-- Select a Key: Simply click on any of the 12 key segments on the outer or inner rings.
-The diagram will instantly update.
+- Select a key: click any of the 12 major-key segments on the outer ring, or any relative minor on the inner ring.
+The model updates instantly.

 Perhaps you might wish to tune your guitar first?